Herbal medicine

 5. Treatment

-You apply the recommendations, noticing what shifts in your body and life.
+You take the herbs and practise the recommendations, noticing what shifts in your body and life.

 6. Follow-up

-To book a free, 15-minute chat with zero pressure to commit to working together, you can hello@rosesherbal.com or to use the app below.
-The purpose of this chat is not to give you health advice but for us both to get a feel for whether I may be the right practitioner for you.
-If I may not be, I will try to suggest an alternative.
+To book a free, 15-minute chat with zero pressure to commit to working together, email hello@rosesherbal.com.
+We’ll use the time to chat about your needs and whether herbs may be able to help, and get a feel for whether I may be the right practitioner for you.
+If I may not be, I’ll try to suggest someone different.
+I won’t give any health advice during this call.

 Herbal medicine…